-Mortality Assumption: pre-retirement deaths and post-retirement life expectancies are projected in accordance with the experience of the 1983 Sex Distinct Graduated Group Annuity Mortality Table, with female ages set at attained age plus one.
+Mortality Assumption: Pre-retirement deaths and post-retirement life expectancies are projected in accordance with the experience of the 1983 Sex Distinct Graduated Group Annuity Mortality Table, with female ages set at attained age plus one.

-Disability Assumption: Rates of total and permanent disability were projected by age in accordance with the 1981-1986 disability experience of the Retirement System.
-Rates are uniform for State Employees, Judges and Legislators.
-Mortality after disability are based on the Eleventh Actuarial Valuation of the Railroad Retirement System for permanent disabilities.
+Disability Assumption: Rates of total and permanent disability were projected by age in accordance with the 1997-2001 disability experience of the Retirement System.
+Rates are illustrated by employment classification.
+Mortality rates after disability are based on the Eleventh Actuarial Valuation of the Railroad Retirement System for permanent disabilities.